ColonolNutty/Sims4CommunityLibrary/README.md

     - Prompt users to input Numbers/Text
     - Prompt the user to select from a list of items.
   - Sim Picker - Have the player choose a sim or a number of sims.
-  - Object Picker - Have the player choose from a list of items.
+  - Object Picker - Have the player choose multiple things from a list of items.

 Installation: